THIRTY-SEVEN Years of JC Corcoran in St. Louis

 But on any typical day you’re just as likely to hear JC talking about what’s happening in St. Louis.
 It was during his stint at KLOU in 2001 that he was honored at the St. Louis “Air Awards” with the prestigious March of Dimes “Lifetime Achievement Award,” and he still maintains a close relationship with the Salvation Army, having raised over a quarter-million dollars and over fifty tons of food via the “Food and Cash Salvation Bash” and the “Cans Film Festival.”
 In 2008 Corcoran was named Media Person of the Year by the St. Louis Restaurant Association.
 JC’s books, “Twenty Years of JC…The Man, The Legend, The Lawsuit” and “Real Life Stories of JC and The Breakfast Club or Twenty Minutes in the Dark with Madonna” have been area best-sellers for Virginia Publishing.

-JC returned to St. Louis from Houston in 2014 with his wife, Clarissa, their eight year-old daughter, Francesca, two cats,
+JC returned to St. Louis from Houston in 2014 with his wife, daughter and two cats.
+The family has since added a black lab mix named Luna.

-Victor and Louie, four satellite DVRs and a garage full of radio and TV-related junk he promises he’s going to organize someday.
-JC has two older daughters, Addison, 24, and Whitney, 22.
-Corcoran pitches in the Men’s St. Louis Senior Baseball League and earned his first complete-game win in thirty-seven years in August of 2008.
+Corcoran pitches in the Men’s Senior Baseball League and earned his first complete-game win in thirty-seven years in August of 2008.

 JC Corcoran and Trish Gazall’s popular show on KTRS ceased on April 26th, 2012 when JC segued to fill-in work on WGN in his hometown of Chicago.
 His show in Houston ceased in December of 2013 when a corporate decision was made to change the station’s format.
-That’s when another legendary 50,000-watt station came calling, and JC went on to do just under a hundred morning show fill-in shows at talk-radio giant, WLS.
+That’s when another legendary 50,000-watt station came calling, and JC went on to do just under a hundred morning show fill-in shows at talk-radio giant, WLS in the “Windy City.”
+From 2016 through early 2021 JC hosted “The Morning Showgram” and an extremely popular weekend oldies show on an area classic rock station.